DevExpress-Examples/how-to-synchronize-edit-values-in-grid-edit-form/README.md

 <!-- default badges end -->
 # Data Grid for WPF - How to Process Related Cells in the Edit Form

 This example illustrates how to process related cells in the Edit Form.
-The form contains information about goods.
+This Edit Form contains information about goods.
 A user can change the `Price` value if the `CanEdit` checkbox is checked. `PositionValue` is the result of `Price` and `Amount` multiplication.
 Handle the [RowEditStarting](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.TableView.RowEditStarting) event to initialize values in editors when a user starts to edit the row.
 The [CellValueChanging](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridViewBase.CellValueChanging) event handler disables the `Price` editor depending on the `CanEdit` value and calculates `PositionValue`.

 ```cs
 void OnEditFormCellValueChanging(object sender, CellValueChangedEventArgs e) {